xxMAKMAKxx/plbmng/README.rst

         - to get all the servers and gather all available information about them
         - to create a map with location of the servers
         - to set-up a cron job which gets infromation about latency and/or ssh availability for the selected servers
+        - to gather information about which servers are available
+        - to filter servers to only those who are available

 Dependencies
 ------------